 1 g/cm3 = 1 (1/1000 kg) / (1/1000000) m3 = 1000 kg/m3

 The fastest way to find the density of an object is of course to use our density calculator.
 To make the calculation, you'll need to know a few other values to start with.
-Make a note of the subject's weight and volume.
+Make a note of the object's weight and volume.
 After typing these values into the density calculator, it will give you the result in kilograms per cubic meter.

 - kilograms per cubic decimeter